DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Result Analysis

 \subsubsection{Confusion Matrices}

 While overall accuracy is important, confusion matrices reveal per-class strengths and weaknesses.
 In the 4-class task, small misclassifications were observed between glioma and meningioma.
 This is understandable since these tumors share overlapping textural characteristics in MRI scans, and even radiologists sometimes face challenges distinguishing them.
-However, classes such as “no tumor” and “pituitary” were almost perfectly identified.

-In the binary setting, the confusion matrix revealed nearly flawless separation between tumor and non-tumor cases, with negligible misclassification rates.
+However, classes such as “no tumor” and “pituitary” were almost perfectly identified. \\ In the binary setting, the confusion matrix revealed nearly flawless separation between tumor and non-tumor cases, with negligible misclassification rates.
 This robustness across different granularities strengthens confidence in the model’s clinical usability, showing that its predictions align with medically meaningful distinctions.